waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Technical Investigations & Tool Status

-*   **CRITICAL TOOL FAILURE (UNDER REPAIR):** My custom tools (`pathfinder`, `unseen_tile_checker`) are currently non-functional due to bugs in their Python scripts, which cause the sandbox to crash silently.
-The 'sandbox not running' error is a red herring for a script failure.
-I must fix these scripts before relying on them.
+*   **CRITICAL TOOL FAILURE (CONFIRMED OFFLINE):** All custom tools that rely on the Python sandbox (`pathfinder`, `unseen_tile_checker`) are permanently non-functional.
+The error 'sandbox not running' persists regardless of script quality, confirming the execution environment itself is broken. **No further attempts will be made to fix these tools.** I will rely on manual navigation and analysis.

 # V. Stalled Quests & Concluded Investigations